Managers often lose their jobs

 United States manager Bob Bradley was at one point the favourite for the Villa job.
 This was fuelled by endless media rumours and stories on the web as well as the fact that he is American, however he has now been ruled out by both Villa’s American owner Randy Lerner, who wants a manager with Premier League experience, and Bradley who has now signed an extension to his United States contract.

-Bet £25 and receive two a matched £25 into your account!
-You just need to enter promo code F25 and remember that the free bet offer is only valid on odds of 1.2 or higher.
+Bet £10 and get it doubled to £20.
+Use code F20.
+You just need to enter promo code F20 and remember that the free bet offer is only valid on odds of 1.5 or higher.

 Don’t back the favourite